How to Become a Child Abuse Counselor

 The academic degrees required to become a child abuse counselor are a bachelor's degree and a master's degree.
 There are a few other degree programs that you might consider:

-- Bachelor's Degree: A standard four-year program that's needed to apply for master's degree programs.
-You can major in a relevant field, such as social science, human services, behavioral science, or psychology, but don't have to.
+• Bachelor's Degree: A standard four-year bachelor’s program must be completed to apply for master's degree programs.
+You can major in a relevant field, such as social science, human services, behavioral science, or psychology, but you don't have to.

-- Master's Degree: A standard two-year program that's needed to become licensed as a counselor.
-You'll need to complete a master's in counseling or something similar.
-Programs normally have generalized counseling programs, but might offer a child abuse tract within the program.
+• Master's Degree: A standard two-year master’s degree program is needed to become licensed as a counselor.
+You'll need to complete a master's in counseling or a related area.
+Programs usually have generalized counseling programs but might offer a child abuse tract within the program.

-- Graduate Certificate: A shorter six months to a year-long program that allows you to specialize.
-You might complete a graduate certificate after your master's degree, so you can focus specifically on child abuse counseling.
+• Graduate Certificate: This shorter six-month to one-year program allows you to specialize in an area such as child abuse counseling.
+You might complete a graduate certificate after a general master's degree so you can focus specifically on child abuse counseling.

-- Doctorate Degree: A doctorate degree, such as a Ph.D. in psychology, is optional, and requires a lengthy investment of three to six years.
-Attaining a doctorate in child abuse counseling will prepare you for the highest research, clinical and leadership positions.
+• Doctorate Degree: A doctorate degree, such as a Ph.D. in counseling, is optional and requires a lengthy investment of three to six years.
+A doctorate in child abuse counseling will prepare you for the highest research, clinical, and leadership positions.

-Accredited master's degrees include a hands-on practicum component, usually consisting of 600 hours.
+Accredited master's degrees include a hands-on practicum component, usually 600 hours.
 This must be completed during the program.

 Step 2: Become Licensed as a Child Abuse Counselor